Keyboard shortcuts

 • Timing stability: Variable (1-150ms jitter due to scheduler instability)

-• Timing reference: Strongly recommended (Electric or Acoustic mode)
+• Timing reference: Strongly Recommended (Electric or Acoustic mode) for absolute timing accuracy

 • Timing inconsistency: IR arrival time may vary without timing reference